Color picker

 Eyedropper

-You can also use an eyedropper to select a color on the design.
-To do this, click the eyedropper icon and click on the area of the design from where you want to take the color.
-An enlarged area will be displayed next to the mouse pointer to make it easier to get the desired pixel.
+You can use the eyedropper to select a color from the template.
+Click the eyedropper icon and then click on the area of the template from which you want to pick the color.
+An enlarged area will be displayed next to the mouse pointer to help you select the desired pixel.

 Warning

-When using the eyedropper with a CMYK design, the eyedropper takes the RGB values visible on the screen and converts them to CMYK.
+When using the eyedropper with a CMYK template, the eyedropper takes the RGB values visible on the screen and converts them to CMYK.
 This may differ from the desired result.

-The template editor allows you to work with designs in two color spaces: CMYK and RGB.
+The Template Editor allows you to work with templates in two color spaces: CMYK and RGB.
 The choice of color space depends on the kind of products you are designing.
-If you are creating a design for a commercial printing application, you will almost always be dealing with CMYK.
-The RGB space can be used for alternative printing techniques, for example, for sublimation printing as well as for digital images.
+If you are creating a template for commercial printing, you will almost always use CMYK.
+The RGB space can be used for alternative printing techniques, such as sublimation printing, as well as for digital images.

-The color space is configured for the entire design in Settings on the Main tab.
+The color space is configured for the entire template in Settings on the Main tab.

 In addition to the color space, you need to select the color profiles that will be used for transformations from RGB to CMYK and vice versa.

-After you have selected RGB or CMYK, this format will be used to edit all the color properties of the design.
+After selecting RGB or CMYK, this format will be used to edit all the color properties of the template.

 You can create spot colors.
 To do this, switch to the Spot tab.